clems4ever/demo-gameoflife-webgl/README.md

-# WebGL Game of Life
+# Game of Life powered by WebGL

 This project is a demonstration of the Game of Life implemented using WebGL shaders.